-Call us today at (800) 718-4658 if you or a loved one was injured or killed by a defective medical device.
+Call our defective medical device lawyers today if you or a loved one was injured or killed by a defective medical device.
 You may be entitled to a financial recovery.
 You can also talk with our live chat or complete the case evaluation form on the right.

 List Of Current Medical Device Recalls & Defect Lawsuits:

 - Breast Implants

 - Cartiva Implant Lawsuit

 - Hernia Mesh

 - Medtronic Pipeline Flex